zero804/gitter/docs/oauth-scopes.md

 Ideally, we could have a split OAuth scope and upgrade flow like we have for GitHub.
 This way users could start out with just `read_user` scope granted.
 But our code doesn't support upgrade flows for providers other than GitHub at the moment.
 The other providers are implemented in a generic way with a single token.

-You can see how we have we have the GitLab OAuth application settings configured:
+You can see how we have the GitLab OAuth application settings configured:

 ![](https://i.imgur.com/G9n4LOs.png)